contract dispute arbitration in San Diego, California 92199

 By July, Coastal Builders withheld 20% of TrueForm’s $450,000 agreed fees, citing breach of contract.
 TrueForm countersued in arbitration, demanding the full amount plus damages for lost business opportunities, claiming Coastal’s repeated change requests and delayed feedback caused the setbacks.

 The arbitration hearing convened in September 2023 in downtown San Diego.
 Both sides presented exhaustive timelines, emails, and expert testimonies.
-Coastal’s representative, Robert Hayes, emphasized the contract’s fixed scope and TrueForm’s failure to meet milestones, asserting that late deliveries had stalled construction bids, risking lost clients.
+Coastal’s representative, the claimant, emphasized the contract’s fixed scope and TrueForm’s failure to meet milestones, asserting that late deliveries had stalled construction bids, risking lost clients.
 On the other hand, TrueForm’s lead architect, Elena Martinez, detailed chronic scope creep and communication lapses, arguing these directly caused their delays.

 The outcome underscored the critical importance of clear scope management and timely communication in contract-heavy projects.
 Both parties walked away bruised but wiser: Coastal Builders revamped its contract change control processes, while TrueForm invested in project management tools to better track revisions and deadlines.